Booodaness/Scientific-Notes/README.md

 ![Graph view](/Assets/Images/graph.png)

-Regularly updated notes on some of the topics I explore in physics and mathematics.
+Regularly updated notes on some topics in mathematical physics and mathematics.

 This repository is an [Obsidian](https://obsidian.md/) vault.